ArturKovacs/emulsion-website/configuration.md

 - MacOS: `$HOME/Library/Preferences/emulsion/cfg.toml`
 - Linux: `$XDG_CONFIG_HOME/emulsion/cfg.toml` or `$HOME/.config/emulsion/cfg.toml`

-The contenst of the `cfg.toml` file may for example be the following:
+The contents of the `cfg.toml` file may for example be the following:

 ```
 [bindings]